Shinniga/hospital-management-system/README.md

 - `/uml` – Holds UML diagrams including Use Case, Class, Sequence, and Activity diagrams
 - `/docs` – Additional documentation related to the system
 - `README.md` – Overview of the Hospital Management System project
+-
+   **System Scope**
+  System Scope
+The system focuses on core hospital operations such as patient management, doctor management, appointment scheduling, medical record storage, and billing.
+Features such as pharmacy management, insurance processing, and mobile application support are outside the scope of this project.